Paint Booth Lighting Layout & Design

 What Type of Lighting Goes in a Paint Booth?

-If the vapors produced are explosive, then use explosion-proof lighting rated for Class I Division 1 environments.
-We offer multiple formats, including ceiling and wall-mounted fixtures, linear fixtures, and compact square/round lights.
-We can even provide explosion-proof flood lighting for large-sized spray booths requiring wide area coverage.
+If explosive vapors are present, use explosion-proof lighting rated for Class I Division 1 environments.
+Available options include ceiling-mounted, wall-mounted, linear, and compact fixtures.
+For larger booths, explosion-proof flood lighting can provide wide area coverage.

 How Many Paint Booth Fixtures Do You Need?